 FAQ

-• Annual visits vary because your pet may not be due for all services but in general, a dog who needs all vaccines, fecal test, heartworm test and exam is $240
+- Annual visits vary because your pet may not be due for all services but in general, a dog who needs all vaccines, fecal test, heartworm test and exam is $260.
+We also recommend annual radiographs and laboratory blood panel which are in addition to the base cost.

 We do not offer grooming but we have referred many clients to Chattagroomer and we receive great feedback about them!